michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 ***Statistical significance*** is the probability of accepting the null hypothesis when it is true, i.e., `1 - α` or `1 - P(Type I Error)`.
 Perfectly named to confuse new participants to the field, the ***significance level*** is another term for α or the alpha level or the probability of a Type I error.
 Thus, `statistical significance = 1 - significance level`.

 The alpha level is set by statistician given the level of error acceptable for the problem.
-This can very greatly depending on the industry.
+This can vary greatly depending on the industry.
 The alpha level chosen determines the ***critical value***, which is the test statistic value beyond which the null hypothesis is rejected.

 Now, prepare yourself... this graphical explanation is wordy but is the different between blindly executing a hypothesis test and understanding a hypothesis test.
 Graphically:
 - The alpha level is the area under the curve of the sampling distribution of the test statistic, given the distribution parameters defined by the null hypothesis, at the most extreme region(s).